Miss Granny

-Miss Granny (Korean: 수상한 그녀) is a 2014 South Korean comedy-drama film directed by Hwang Dong-hyuk.
+Miss Granny (Korean: 수상한 그녀) is a 2014 South Korean fantasy comedy-drama film directed by Hwang Dong-hyuk.
 Na Moon-hee stars as a woman in her 70s who magically finds herself in the body of her 20-year-old self (Shim Eun-kyung) after having her picture taken at a mysterious photo studio.
 After opening in theaters on January 22, 2014, it became a huge box office hit, with 8.65 million tickets sold.

 Plot

 Oh Mal-soon, a 74-year-old widow, lives with her son and his family.
-Foul-mouthed, stubborn, controlling and shameless, she has a difficult relationship with her depressed daughter-in-law Ae-ja, but is very proud of her son Hyun-chul, who became a university professor of gerontology, and whom she raised by herself against all odds.
+Foul-mouthed, stubborn, controlling and shameless, she has a difficult relationship with her depressed daughter-in-law Ae-ja, but is very proud of her son Hyun-chul, who became a university professor of gerontology at Seoul National University and whom she raised by herself against all odds.
 One day, Ae-ja gets hospitalized after suddenly collapsing.
 Her doctors strongly advise her to live apart from Mal-soon.
 On the day she is told by her son that she is being sent to a nursing home, the dismayed Mal-soon wanders the streets and comes across a mysterious photo studio that claims it captures the moments of one's youth.
 She takes what she believes will be her last self-portrait for her not-so-far-off funeral, but when she comes out of the studio, Mal-soon is dumbfounded by her own reflection in the mirror: she's now a fresh, young 20-year-old woman.

 At first not knowing what to do, she hides from her family and soon ends up lodging with her fellow café shop worker who used to be a servant of her family.
 With no one recognizing her, Mal-soon decides to make the most out of this once-in-a-lifetime opportunity.
 She renames herself Oh Doo-ri after her all-time favorite actress Audrey Hepburn, gets a haircut similar to Hepburn's in Roman Holiday, and takes advantage of her youth.
 As the "suspicious girl" of the Korean title, all anyone sees is that Doo-ri speaks with a regional accent and walks like an old lady, and that she acts very strangely and motherly for her age.
 After wowing a group of pensioners with a stirring karaoke tune one day, she attracts the notice of her unknowing grandson Ji-ha, a 4th year in university, and Han Seung-woo, a TV music producer.
 Ji-ha invites her to join his heavy metal band, and after she convinces them to switch to more audience-pleasing melodies.